WiseMrMusa/CompoundGovernanceStudy/Audit.md

 The following files were studied:
 - [contracts/Governance/GovernorBravoDelegateG2.sol](https://github.com/compound-finance/compound-protocol/blob/master/contracts/Governance/GovernorBravoDelegateG2.sol)

-## 2.1 Compound Governance
+## 2 Compound Governance

 Compound Governance is a system within the Compound Finance platform that allows COMP token holders to participate in the decision-making process of the protocol.
 The governance system is designed to be decentralized, transparent, and community-driven, meaning that any COMP holder can propose and vote on changes to the platform.

 The following is a detailed explanation of how the Compound Governance system operates:

+1. COMP: This is an ERC20 Token that determines a user's voting right.

+2. Delegation: Before someone can vote, Their voting right has to be delegated to either their own address or another address.

-1. Proposals: Any COMP holder can submit a proposal to change any aspect of the Compound protocol.
+3. Proposals: Any COMP holder can submit a proposal to change any aspect of the Compound protocol.
 Proposals can range from simple parameter adjustments, such as interest rates or collateral ratios, to more complex changes, such as adding support for new assets or upgrading the protocol's infrastructure.
 Proposals are submitted on-chain using the Compound Governance Interface, a user interface that allows users to interact with the governance system.
+A proposal is executable code that modifies the protocol and how it works.
+In order to create a proposal, a user must have at least 60,000 COMP delegated to their address.
+Proposals are stored in the “proposals” mapping of the Governance smart contract.
+All proposals are subject to a 3-day voting period.
+If the proposer does not maintain their vote weight balance throughout the voting period, the proposal may be canceled by anyone.

-2. Discussion: Once a proposal is submitted, it becomes open for discussion among the community.
+4. Discussion: Once a proposal is submitted, it becomes open for discussion among the community.
 Users can discuss the proposal on social media channels or on forums like the Compound Discourse.
 The community can also ask questions to the proposer and express their opinions on the proposal.

-3. Voting: After a discussion period, the proposal enters the voting phase.
+5. Voting: After a discussion period, the proposal enters the voting phase.
 All COMP token holders can vote on the proposal using their tokens.
 Each COMP token represents one vote, and users can vote either for or against the proposal.
 Users can also delegate their voting power to another user or a third-party entity, such as a Compound delegate, who can vote on their behalf.

-4. Quorum and Thresholds: For a proposal to pass, it must meet two requirements: a quorum and a threshold.
+6. Quorum and Thresholds: For a proposal to pass, it must meet two requirements: a quorum and a threshold.
 The quorum is the minimum number of votes required for a proposal to be considered valid.
 The quorum is set at 4% of the total supply of COMP tokens.
 The threshold is the minimum number of votes required for a proposal to pass.
 The threshold is set at 40% of the total supply of COMP tokens.

-5. Execution: If a proposal meets the quorum and threshold requirements, it is considered successful, and the changes proposed in the proposal are executed on the protocol.
+7. Execution: If a proposal meets the quorum and threshold requirements, it is considered successful, and the changes proposed in the proposal are executed on the protocol.
 The execution of the proposal is done automatically using smart contracts on the Ethereum blockchain.

-6. Implementation: After a successful proposal, the changes are implemented, and the protocol is updated accordingly.
+8. Implementation: After a successful proposal, the changes are implemented, and the protocol is updated accordingly.
 Users can track the changes using the Compound Governance Interface or other blockchain explorers.

+## 3 Functionalities

-# Design Patterns
+## 4 Design Patterns

 ### 3.1 Abstraction of Structs and Events to Interface